 Surveys and inventories are the foundation of preservation planning.
 Painter Preservation has conducted reconnaissance and intensive level surveys for over 4,000 properties throughout the western states.
 Reconnaissance level surveys involve recording the physical appearance of a building or resource.
 A reconnaissance level survey is typically conducted at the small district or neighborhood level and, coupled with a historic context, is often used to determine the presence of a historic district.
 An intensive level survey records the physical appearance of a resource as well as its historical associations, such as an association with an important person or event.
 An intensive level survey includes a historic context and is used to evaluate the historic significance of a property and its eligibility for listing on a local, state or the National Register.

 Spokane Mid-20th Century Modern Context Statement and Inventory Spokane, Washington

 The mid-20th century modern properties surveyed in Spokane encompassed 53 properties throughout the city, dating from 1949 to 1972.
 The survey included commercial, institutional, and residential properties, including apartments, and showcased properties by the top architects of the day, several of whom had studied under Walter Gropius.
 The properties were posted – one every week – on a website designed specifically for the project, and on other social media outlets.
 The project also involved creating a historic context statement and survey report, which is available on this website.
+With Helveticka.